Article

 Following these tips can help ensure a smooth recovery for your loved one after surgery.
 With a little bit of help, they'll be able to return to their normal routine in no time.

-The final step in taking care of seniors at home after surgery is ensuring they have enough support.
+The final step in taking care of seniors at home after surgery is ensuring they have enough support to safely transition to recovering at home.
 This includes help with things like bathing, grooming, and transportation.
 You may also need to help them with their medications and wound care.

 Making the decision to stay at home after surgery can be difficult, but with the right care and support, it can be a successful transition.
 If you are having difficulty providing this care yourself, consider enlisting BrightStar Care to provide the extra care and support your loved one needs to make a successful transition home.